 '''

 void KheTaskSetSetVisitNum(KHE_TASK_SET ts, int num);

 int KheTaskSetGetVisitNum(KHE_TASK_SET ts);

+bool KheTaskSetAllVisited(KHE_TASK_SET ts, int slack);

-bool KheTaskSetVisited(KHE_TASK_SET ts, int slack);
+bool KheTaskSetAnyVisited(KHE_TASK_SET ts, int slack);

-void KheTaskSetVisit(KHE_TASK_SET ts);
+void KheTaskSetAllVisit(KHE_TASK_SET ts);

-void KheTaskSetUnVisit(KHE_TASK_SET ts);
+void KheTaskSetAllUnVisit(KHE_TASK_SET ts);

 '''

 These just call the corresponding task visit operation on each task of ts, except that KheTaskSetGetVisitNum returns the visit number of ts's first task, aborting if ts is empty.
-KheTaskSetVisited returns true when all the calls on individual tasks return true.
+KheTaskSetAllVisited returns true when all the calls on individual tasks return true, and KheTaskSetAnyVisited returns true when any of the calls on individual tasks return true.
+Which of these two truly represents the condition 'ts has been visited' is a matter of opinion.